Iankimble/BTP_BoysLatin_Fall24_Coding1/q2Quiz.md

 Good Luck

 1. In your own words, describe what a function is.
-Please write your response in a complete sentence.
+Please write your response in a complete sentence as a string data type.

 2. In your own words, describe the difference between a function parameter and a function argument.
-   Please write your response in a complete sentence.
+   Please write your response in a complete sentenc as a string data typee.

 3. In your own words, describe what an if/ else conditional statement is.
-Please write your response in a complete sentence.
+Please write your response in a complete sentence as a string data type.

 4. What is an integer data type?
-Please write your response in a complete sentence.
+Please write your response in a complete sentence as a string data type.

 5. What is a boolean data type?
-Please write your response in a complete sentence.
+Please write your response in a complete sentence as a string data type.

 6. Which operator would work best for the following function:
 An age verification function that needs to check if a user is a certain age and older to purchase a video game.
+Please write your answer as a string.

 7. Which operator would work best for the following function:
 An office security function that needs to have a specific alpha-numeric code to be entered in order to enter and exit a building.
+Please write your answer as a string.

 8. You have been hired by Github to help them fix their password system.
 They would like you to create A function that will check how long a password is.
 Your program should be able to accept a alpha-numeric password